What Is a Computer Worm?

 A computer worm is a type of self-replicating malware designed to infect networks by exploiting weaknesses found in operating systems.
 Once a system is infected, the computer worm duplicates with the intention of infecting other computers.
 Due to its rapid replicating design, worms normally cause damage by consuming bandwidth and overloading web servers.

 Computer Worms vs. Viruses

 A computer worm is often referred to as a type of computer virus, but that is not technically correct.
-There are a few small yet notable differences that separate the two.
-The most significant incongruity between worms and viruses has to do with how these malicious programs are activated.
+There are a few small yet notable differences that separate the computer worm from the virus.
+The most significant incongruity between computer worms and viruses has to do with how these malicious programs are activated.
 Viruses require some sort of activation to infect devices, whereas worms do not.
-Worms are malicious cyber intrusions that can both self-replicate and self-propagate once they integrate into a system.
+Computer worms are malicious cyber intrusions that can both self-replicate and self-propagate once they integrate into a system.
 Another key difference between a computer virus and a computer worm concerns their host interaction.
 Viruses require some sort of human interaction, whether it is clicking a malicious link or opening a corrupt attachment.
 Computer worms, on the other hand, need no trigger event to start causing damage, rapidly replicating and sending duplicates of themselves throughout networks to connected devices.

 Computer Worms vs. Trojans